CharlesHolbrow/vive-osc-sender/README.md

 ##  How do I use it?
 1. Start up Steam VR
+2. In order to get data from Vive Tracker, go to SteamVR->Devices->Manage Vive Trackers, and set role to camera
-2. Compile and start the example - it launches as a background application
+3. Compile and start the example - it launches as a background application

 ##  Troubleshooting:

-*Unable to init VR runtime: Hmd Not Found (108)*

-Solution: Attach the HMD to the computer

 *Unable to init VR runtime: Not starting vrserver for background app (121)*